gtrocki/Full_Experiment/README.md

 and then fit them to the blueprint of the leaf in order to obtain consistent local coordinates throughout the leaves.

-In order to do this, we need to set the correct limits for the segmentation trapezoids as well as the choose the correct files and modes in the config file of the "segmeng_and_flatten_leaves" folder, and make sure the correct leaf blueprints are located in the "blueprints" subfolder and referenced.
+In order to do this, we need to set the correct limits for the segmentation trapezoids as well as the choose the correct files and modes in the config file of the "segment_and_flatten_leaves" folder, and make sure the correct leaf blueprints are located in the "blueprints" subfolder and referenced.
 Afterwards we can run the file:

 ```bash